mertzjames/circuit_playground_examples/0_Introduction.md

 | JST Battery Connector      | Power                     | This provides power to the CPX.
 When the USB cable is connected, this can or cannot be connected.       |

 As you can see, there are a lot of parts that you can access on this board.
 As you go through the examples in this repository, you'll be able to learn how to use each of them, and towards the end how to use multiple ones!

+## Setting Up Your IDE Environment

+I reccomend that you use [vscode](https://code.visualstudio.com/) with the [Microsoft Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) installed.

+* Install Python3 (anaconda)
+* Viewing the terminal

 ## How to connect to your CPX Board